;

 Also, Abercrombie and Fitch has stores in most cities (even Winston-Salem which notoriously has not-great shopping options), so if shopping in-store is an option for you, you can go try on a few pairs.

-Like I mentioned above, I’ve been on the hunt for straight leg jeans with a mom-fit style.
-I don’t want anything too baggy, since that’s not necessarily my style, but I wanted something that was cropped above my ankle with a looser fit at the bottom, that would still hug my booty enough on top.
+Like I mentioned above, I had been on the hunt for straight leg jeans with a mom-fit style for a while.
+I didn’t want anything too baggy, since that’s not necessarily my style, but I wanted something that was cropped above my ankle with a looser fit at the bottom, that would still hug my booty enough on top.
 And I definitely wanted high waist.
 I don’t care that low waist jeans are coming back on trend.
 Hard pass on that for me.

-Here is my list of wants in a pair of jeans:
+Here is my list of wants in a pair of the perfect jeans:

 • high waist / high-rise jeans